|Nutrition Facts (per serving)|

 This sparkling strawberry rosé sangria may become your new go-to summer cocktail to enjoy on the patio or poolside.
 Sweet, sparkling, and fruity, this cocktail brings together strawberries, rosé wine, and vodka.
-Pretty in pink, this sangria is party-ready.
+This sangria is party-ready—talk about pretty in pink!

 Sangria is traditionally made with red wine and chopped fruit, sometimes with orange juice or brandy added.
 This recipe is a significant departure from that tradition in using sparkling soda, rosé wine, and vodka.
 Be aware that this punch packs more punch than the typical wine-only sangria due to the vodka.
 If you want a version with less alcohol, reduce the amount of vodka or eliminate it.
 A dollop of strawberry syrup will boost the berry flavor if you don't use strawberry-flavored vodka.